xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/spa.md

         .build());
 ```

-This regexp implements naive assumption that all app routes does not contain "extension".
+This regexp implements the naive assumption that all app routes do not contain an "extension".

 Note: regexp is applied with `find` so use `^` or `$` to apply boundaries.